MicroEJ/docs/VEEPortingGuide/platformCreation.rst

-This file has to be linked with the MicroEJ Platform runtime file (``microejruntime.a``) and a third-party C project, called the Board Support Package (BSP), to obtain the final binary file (MicroEJ Firmware).
+This file has to be linked with the MicroEJ Platform runtime file (``microejruntime.a``) and a third-party C project, called the Board Support Package (BSP), to obtain the final binary file (the Executable).
 For more information, please consult the :ref:`MicroEJ build process overview <build_process_overview>`.

 The BSP connection can be configured by defining 4 folders where the following files are located: